Tommy Cash (rapper): 2016–2017: Breakthrough with Winaloto

 In July 2016, Tommy Cash uploaded a new trap-pop single, titled "Winaloto", to SoundCloud.
-An accompanying music video was directed by Tommy Cash himself, produced by Ivan Nezhentsev (a.k.a. stereoRYZE) in Saint Petersburg, Russia, and premiered two weeks later on 19 July 2016.

-"Winaloto" has received over 16 million views on YouTube (as of February 2025).

-Maxim noted, "it's a flesh-filled orgy not for the faint of heart, but if you're game to get a little weird, definitely watch it".
-Dazed reported, "the video […] pairs intricate choreography with deliberate gross-out moments".
+An accompanying music video was directed by Tommy Cash himself, produced by Ivan Nezhentsev (also known as stereoRYZE) in Saint Petersburg, Russia, and premiered two weeks later on 19 July 2016.
+"Winaloto" received over 16 million views on YouTube as of February 2025.
+Maxim observed "it's a flesh-filled orgy not for the faint of heart, but if you're game to get a little weird, definitely watch it" Dazed reported that "the video ... pairs intricate choreography with deliberate gross-out moments."
 In October 2016, a ColorsxStudios show premiered Tommy Cash's performance of "Winaloto".
-Tommy Cash won the Estonian Music Award for Music Video of the Year (2016) for "Winaloto".
+He won the Estonian Music Award for Music Video of the Year (2016) for "Winaloto".

-In 2016, Tommy Cash performed as a special guest at the official residence of the then President of Estonia Toomas Hendrik Ilves.
+Also in 2016, Tommy Cash performed as a special guest at the official residence of the then President of Estonia Toomas Hendrik Ilves.
 In October 2016, he uploaded two new songs, "Orange Soda" and "Escalade" to SoundCloud.
 In January 2017, Tommy Cash performed in the Eurosonic Noorderslag in Groningen, the Netherlands.
-On 16 March 2017, Tommy released the music video for "Surf", produced by Anna-Lisa Himma and directed by Tommy Cash.
-Tommy Cash performed on the Õllesummer (2017) pop music festival in Tallinn.
+On 16 March 2017, he released the music video for "Surf", produced by Anna-Lisa Himma and directed by Tommy Cash.
+He also performed on the 2017 Õllesummer pop music festival in Tallinn.
 In July 2017, he made a cameo appearance on Charli XCX's "Boys" music video.
 His new single, "Rawr", was first released in September 2017, and soon followed by the official remix featuring Joji.
 In October, Tommy Cash collaborated with Russian electronic music duo IC3PEAK on their song "Cry".
 In December 2017, Tommy Cash featured on Charli XCX's "Delicious" (Pop 2 mixtape), and on a remix of her "Out of My Head".